sailfish-os-apps/harbour-dyncal/README.md

 ## Extensions' support

-You can simply customize the icons (to change icon pack or add your holidays) by following the following steps:
+You can simply customize the icons (to change icon pack or add your own holidays) by following the following steps:

 [TODO]